cmdr-1/memento_mori/readme.md

 <h2>Development Process</h2>

 Most of the work done for this app was done in the JavaScript file.
 Initially, I had used script tags in the HTML file to check whether or not a birthdate had been saved to the browser’s `localStorage` and then render HTML elements based on the outcome.
-I found out when trying to test my extension in Firefox (using [`web-ext run`](https://github.com/mozilla/web-ext) that my HTML wasn’t rendering at all.
+I found out when trying to test my extension in Firefox (using [`web-ext run`](https://github.com/mozilla/web-ext)) that my HTML wasn’t rendering at all.
 Through some digging, I eventually discovered that web extensions don’t like `<script>` tags in their HTML files, and would just silently fail any code inside the tags.
+In general, security is a lot stricter with extensions.

 The solution to this problem was to obviously remove any `<script>` tags and move the code inside of them into the JavaScript file.
 To do this, I put the code into a function called `main()` and had it run as soon as the JS file was loaded.

 Buttons that relied on JavaScript event listeners in the HTML also had to be changed, so instead, I set up event listeners that activated after the DOM was loaded and fired when their associated buttons are clicked.

+Another recurring issue I found when trying to text my extension was that the JQuery symbol was considered `undefined`.
+I figured that this was also associated with web extensions security standards.
+After trying to figure out how to fix the error with JQuery, I decided to instead to just change my code to use only native JavaScript and avoid the the dependance on JQuery all together.
+That solved my issue and wasn't as much effort as I thought it was going to be.